crizmo/KAnki/README.md

 ## Known Issues

 - Japanese font not loading properly.
-- API connectivity may be unreliable on some Kindle models
 - UI rendering issues due to Kindle's limited CSS support
-- Some JLPT levels may not download correctly
-- Heavy lag , alert dont work

-## Call for Developers

-We're actively looking for developers who are interested in:

-- Improving Kindle browser compatibility
-- Enhancing the spaced repetition algorithm
-- Adding offline vocabulary datasets
-- Fixing font loading issues
-- Improving the overall UI/UX within Kindle's limitations

-If you're interested in contributing, please feel free to:
-- Fork the repository
-- Submit pull requests
-- Open issues for bugs or feature suggestions
-- Contact the maintainers for more information

 ## Acknowledgements

 - Inspired by the Anki spaced repetition software
-- Uses JLPT vocabulary data from the jlpt-vocab-api
 - Special thanks to the Kindle jailbreak community